0 Items in Your Cart

 When working with elementary-aged children, educators need to teach social skills along with general school subjects.
 They serve as disciplinarians, establishing and enforcing rules of conduct to help students learn right from wrong.
 To keep the classroom manageable, teachers maintain a system of rewards and punishments to encourage students to behave, stay interested, and participate.
 In cases of classroom disputes, teachers must also be mediators, teaching their pupils to peacefully work through arguments.

 Recent developments in school curricula have led to new teaching arrangements and methods.
 In some schools, one or more teachers work with students within a small age range instead of with particular grades.
 Other schools are adopting bilingual education, where students are instructed throughout the day in two languages by either a bilingual teacher or two separate teachers.

-Many teachers find it rewarding to witness students develop and hone new skills and adopt an appreciation for learning.
+Many teachers find it rewarding to observe students develop and hone new skills and adopt an appreciation for learning.
 In fact, many teachers inspire their own students to later join the teaching profession themselves.